bitacovir/Farnsworth-House-3D/README.md

 This Model was created using the free and open source software FreeCAD.
 You can download it from https://www.freecadweb.org/

-My intention was to provide to the public a complete and accessible 3D model of this iconic architectural work (see License conditions).
+My intention was to provide a complete and accessible 3D model of this iconic architectural work (see License conditions) to the public.
 For this reason, I did not use other CAD files in this model, but rather I created this model from scratch using as references the original documentation from the following sources:

 http://www.columbia.edu/cu/gsapp/BT/GATEWAY/FARNSWTH/farnswth.html